Connor Wong: Boston Red Sox

 On February 10, 2020, Wong was traded to the Boston Red Sox along with Jeter Downs and Alex Verdugo in exchange for Mookie Betts, David Price and cash considerations.
 After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Wong was invited to participate in the Red Sox' fall instructional league.
 On November 20, 2020, he was added to the 40-man roster.

 To begin the 2021 season, Wong was assigned to the Triple-A Worcester Red Sox.
 On June 22, he was promoted to the major leagues for the first time and made his major-league debut against the Tampa Bay Rays as a pinch runner in extra innings.
 He recorded his first MLB hit on June 26, a single against Jordan Montgomery of the New York Yankees.
 Wong was optioned back to Worcester and recalled to Boston several times from July to September.
 Wong played in a total of six games for Boston, batting 4-for-13 (.308) with one RBI.
 He also made 50 appearances for Worcester, batting .256 with eight home runs and 26 RBIs.
 After the regular season, Wong was selected to play in the Arizona Fall League.

 Wong began the 2022 season in Triple-A; he was called up to Boston on April 18 when Kevin Plawecki was placed on the COVID-related list.
 The next evening, Wong hit a sacrifice fly to drive in the winning run in a 2–1 victory over the Toronto Blue Jays.
 Wong was optioned back to Worcester on April 25, when Plawecki returned to the team.
 Wong later spent parts of July with Boston.
 He sustained a hand injury on July 29 when he was hit by a pitch in a Triple-A contest, causing him to miss multiple games.
 On September 1, when MLB active rosters expanded from 26 to 28 players, Wong was recalled to Boston.
 On September 2, he hit his first major-league home run, coming against Texas Rangers pitcher A. J. Alexy at Fenway Park.
 Wong made 27 appearances for Boston during the season, batting .188 with one home run and seven RBIs.
 He also played 81 games for Triple-A Worcester, batting .288 with 15 home runs and 44 RBIs.

 In 2023 Wong served as the primary catcher for the Red Sox.
 In 126 games he hit .235 with nine home runs and eight stolen bases.

 Wong made 63 appearances for Boston during the 2025 campaign, slashing .190/.262/.238 with seven RBI and two stolen bases.
 On October 9, 2025, it was announced that Wong had undergone surgery for a right hand carpal boss excision.

 Personal life

 Wong is Chinese-American.
 His father is a construction engineer and his mother is a teacher.
+He is the stepson of former Montreal Expos and Milwaukee Brewers pitcher Matt Maysey.

 Wong is married to Danielle Adair Wong, with whom he has a son.